Volunteer in Bali

-In Ubud, standard accommodation will be in shared bedrooms in dedicated volunteer guest houses in the outskirts of Ubud within genuine local Balinese communities in a rural setting.
-We’re talking pigs, chickens, roosters crowing….
-This is a real Balinese experience!
+In Ubud, standard accommodation will be in shared bedrooms in large well equipped and dedicated volunteer guest houses in the outskirts of Ubud within genuine local Balinese communities in a rural setting.
+We’re talking pigs, chickens, roosters crowing…. a real Balinese experience.
 Living conditions are comfortable and clean.
 You can expect regular interaction with locals where you can practice your new found language skills.
 You can expect to share a room with between 4 to 8 other volunteers.
-The bathroom is shared and has hot water and western toilets.
+Bathrooms are shared and have hot water and western toilets.

 Private Rooms & Villas

 For couples or those wanting more privacy, there are upgrade accommodation options available for an additional cost in either a single room (shared toilet) for an additional US$90 p/week p/room, private room (private toilet) US$120 p/week p/room or private villa (private toilet, kitchen & balcony) US$160 p/week p/room.
 Please contact us in advance to check availability or make sure you request at the time of booking.